 A dog suffers severe reactions after chewing on an agave plant.

-Kathi Furnas of Marana, Arizona, lets her dog Kiki out every morning to ‘take care of business’ while it is still dark out.
+Kathi Furnas of Marana, Arizona, lets her dog Kiki out every morning to "take care of business" while it is still dark out.
 However, one morning, instead of coming back relieved, Kiki came back with her face soaking wet.
 It turns out that during her time outside, Kiki dug up and ate parts of her owner’s agave plant.

 Kiki was brought to the emergency room after ingesting an agave plant, whcih caused her face to swell and show signs of being in pain (Image courtesy of Pet Poison Helpline)

 While she was with Kiki at the hospital, Furnas witnessed some pet owners struggling to make medical decisions for the pets because of the treatment's cost.
-Wanting to help, Furnas asked the staff if there was anything they could do.
+Wanting to help, Furnas asked the staff whether there was anything they could do.

-“We saw a young couple talking to the hospital staff, and they were trying to figure out how to pay for their pet’s treatment,” Furnas shared.1 “We asked the hospital if we could help, and they have a fund people can donate to that helps offset some of the costs.
+“We saw a young couple talking to the hospital staff, and they were trying to figure out how to pay for their pet’s treatment,” Furnas said.1 “We asked the hospital if we could help, and they have a fund people can donate to that helps offset some of the costs.
 The money stays local and helps local pets.
 We set up a small donation every month.”

 Reference